 This can occur with any pair of loved ones, whether they're relatives, romantic partners or even just very close friends.
 Caring for the monster may be as simple as hiding them in a basement and buying twenty cans of chopped liver a week for them to eat.
 It could also be as difficult as having to be at constant risk of being eaten by the monster, while being forced to use yourself or commit murder to feed them.

 The very act of caring for the monster shows that a person is caring and empathetic or, at the very least, extremely loyal.
 This trope can run the gamut of being Played for Laughs and Played for Drama.
 The more difficult it is to care for the monster, the more dramatic and serious the situation is, and creates a stronger internal conflict for the monster's caretaker, who may simultaneously be both a good, compassionate person and a dangerous criminal.
-Alternatively, the caretaker may be out of their mind and unwilling to accept that something has changed about their beloved, particularly when it comes to monsters that to bystanders seem clearly mindless - this may cross over with Last Dance With Mary Jane.
+Alternatively, the caretaker may be out of their mind and unwilling to accept that something has changed about their beloved, particularly when it comes to monsters that to bystanders seem clearly mindless - this may cross over with Mummies at the Dinner Table.
 However, being dark and dramatic is not a requirement for the trope.

 It also doesn't matter what type of monster the loved one becomes.
 From werewolves to zombies, from vampires to trolls, any monster may apply.
 What does matter, however, is that the monster was either once human or has enough human-like qualities to be considered more than just a monstrous pet.
 Examples of monsters lacking the human aspect are not this trope.
 When the monsters are more like pets, they're a Pet Monstrosity.